vfornemo/GeomOpter/README.md

 Simple geometry optimizer program designed for saturated hydrocarbons.

+## Prerequisites

+### Rust

+The program is written in Rust, so the Rust compiler must be installed.
+The installation instructions can be found [here](https://www.rust-lang.org/tools/install).

+### OpenBLAS

+OpenBLAS is an optimized BLAS library, required for the linear algebra operations in the program.
+The installation instructions can be found [here](https://www.openblas.net/).

 ## Configuration

 The configuration files are located in `./config` directory, as follows: